Vegan Teen Stories

 Read more ...

-I have been vegan for about a year and half now, but I had been a vegetarian for the majority of my life before that.
+I have been vegan for two years now, but I had been a vegetarian for the majority of my life before that.
 Initially going vegan was hard—I will admit this!
 For a long time, I kept asking my mum if I could go vegan and she was unsure, worried that I would be deficient in vital vitamins and minerals.
 And yes, she even thought I was going to be protein deficient if I cut out eggs and dairy from my diet.

 Thankfully, I didn’t stop trying, and I continued to shock her by baking vegan cakes every week for our Buddhist centre, where there are a lot of vegans.
 Some of my favourite things to bake for the centre are chocolate orange brownies and lemon drizzle cake.
 And for Pancake Day in the UK, I made over 70 vegan pancakes in one night for the centre!